Why You Should Start Writing About Your Favorite Destination

 Journaling short anecdotes about dreadful creatures is the least professional thing I can think of, yet that story was one of the highest drivers of traffic to my site for EIGHT whole years!

-I blogged about that monster in 2011 and it remained steady as a #1 Google search until I retired my blog and went off the air in 2019.
+I blogged about that monster in 2011, and it remained steady as a #1 Google search until I retired from my blog and went off the air in 2019.

 Can you imagine a loathsome critter being responsible for bringing in a significant number of readers who turned into loyal followers and future customers?